zhanglu295/MLpred/README.md

 ```

 #### Optional parameters:
-##### C. Covariate matrix of training set(in PLink format used for association analysis).
-This is an option input containing the relevant covariates for association analysis (such as gender, age, PCs from genotype data etc.).
+##### C. Covariate matrix of training set(in PLink format and used for association analysis).
+This is an optional input containing relevant covariates for association analysis (such as gender, age, PCs from genotype data etc.).
 The format could be found in https://www.cog-genomics.org/plink/1.9/input#covar).

 ```
--covar covariants for training set
+-covar covariates for training set
 ```

 ### Output
 #### When only genotype data are used for prediction (using MLpred_Geno.py)

 MLpred_Geno.py would generate the personal risk scores and AUC scores for validation and test sets:

-A. AUC scores in validation and test sets (Ensemble_Geno/AUC_Ensemble.scores).
+A. AUC scores for validation and test sets (Ensemble_Geno/AUC_Ensemble.scores).

-B. Personal risk scores in validation (Ensemble_Geno/Risk_geno_valid.scores) and test sets (/Ensemble_Geno/Risk_geno_test.scores).
+B. Personal risk scores for validation (Ensemble_Geno/Risk_geno_valid.scores) and test sets (/Ensemble_Geno/Risk_geno_test.scores).

 #### When both genotype and L&E data are used for the prediction (using MLpred_Joint.py)

 MLpred_Joint.py would generate the personal risk scores and AUC scores for validation and test sets:

-A. AUC scores in validation and test sets (Ensemble_All/AUC_Ensemble.scores).
+A. AUC scores for validation and test sets (Ensemble_All/AUC_Ensemble.scores).

-B. Personal risk scores in validation (Ensemble_All/Risk_All_valid.scores) and test sets (Ensemble_All/Risk_All_test.scores).
+B. Personal risk scores for validation (Ensemble_All/Risk_All_valid.scores) and test sets (Ensemble_All/Risk_All_test.scores).

 ## Key steps in MLpred

 ### Step 1:
-#### Running association analysis on training set using logistic regression in PLink (including covariates is optional).
-This step generates train_assoc.logistic.adjust in association_analysis folder.
+#### Run association analysis on training set using logistic regression in PLink (including covariates is optional).
+This step generates train_assoc.logistic.adjust in the association_analysis folder.
 ### Step 2:
 #### Select candidate SNPs.
-MLpred would extract the SNPs with p-values smaller than 5E-3, 5E-4, 5E-5 and 5E-6 (ajusted by genomic control) by using logistic regression (--logistic in PLink).
-The step generates 5E6_SNP, 5E6_SNP, 5E6_SNP, 5E6_SNP in association_analysis folder.
+MLpred would extract the SNPs with p-values smaller than 5E-3, 5E-4, 5E-5 and 5E-6 (adjusted by genomic control) by using logistic regression (--logistic in PLink).
+The step generates 5E3_SNP, 5E4_SNP, 5E5_SNP, 5E6_SNP in the association_analysis folder.
 ### Step 3:
 #### LD pruning and extract the remaining SNPs from train, validation and test datasets (--indep-pairwise 50 5 0.5 in PLink).
-This step generates .raw files in LD_pruning folder.
+This step generates .raw files in the LD_pruning folder.
 ### Step 4:
 #### Recode genotype and L&E into .npy files.
 This step converts .raw and L&E files into .npy files and allocates them in train, valid and test folders, respectively.
 ### Step 5: